davidklaing/davidklaing.github.io/pages/how-i-choose-what-to-read.md

 - **The medium is appropriate for the material.** I consume most narrative by audio—this includes novels, memoirs, biographies, and some history.
 I consume most informational nonfiction by Kindle, because it's distraction-free but easy to save highlights, which I can later turn into flashcards.
 - **My closest friends have read the book before, or are reading it currently.** This makes it way easier to have deep discussions about the book, which makes for a substantially higher-quality reading.
 In fact, this discussability factor can reliably produce a high-quality reading even out of a low-quality book, since you can get tons of pleasure and insight from conversations about _why_ the book is bad.
 - **The book has at least one clear connection to something that is meaningful to me.** This can mean a lot of things.
-Maybe it's that the book is related to a hobby I'm exploring, or that it influenced another book I loved.
-The point is—the more such connections I can make, and the stronger they are, the better I expect the reading to be.
+Maybe it's that the book is related to a hobby I'm exploring, or that it influenced the author of another book I loved.
+The point is that the more such connections I can make, and the stronger they are, the better I expect the reading to be.

 To find books and contexts that reliably produce good readings, I use three tactics: